marcusbiermann/marcusbiermann.github.io/site/content/_index.md

   job_paper_2: https://drive.google.com/open?id=1PMjWCTguR3_jCHk7fG0fO6IycnLCv9fc
   locations: []
 papers:
-  - title: "Publishing in the Top 5: The Role of Seminar Presentations at Chicago and Harvard"
+  - title: "Publishing in the Top Five: The Role of Seminar Presentations at Chicago and Harvard"
     subtitle: September 2022
     link: https://drive.google.com/file/d/1RYoCw_iD6k8LoRMNadmCmTP0tDkJtl8U/view?usp=sharing
-    description: The Quarterly Journal of Economics (QJE) and the Journal of Political Economy (JPE) are the leading journal in the economics profession and managed by Harvard University and the University of Chicago.
-Drawing on the acknowledgements of about 2,300 publications in the top 5 journals, this article documents a robust and significant correlation between presenting at Harvard University and publishing in the QJE and between presenting at the University of Chicago and publishing in the JPE.
+    description: The Quarterly Journal of Economics (QJE) managed by Harvard University and the Journal of Political Economy (JPE) managed by the University of Chicago are two of the top five journals in the economics profession.
+Drawing on the acknowledgements of about 2,300 publications in the top five journals, this article documents a robust and significant correlation between presenting at Harvard University and publishing in the QJE and between presenting at the University of Chicago and publishing in the JPE.
 Articles presented at Chicago and Harvard and latter published in